daytonaio/content/guides/20241205_building_a_link_shortener_with_fasthtml_and_dub.co.md

 # Introduction

 Development environments play a crucial role in software development.
-Developers need developments environments to experiment with new ideas and debug them without impacting existing products.
+Developers need development environments to experiment with new ideas and debug them without impacting existing products.
 When working on web applications, the ability to rapidly prototype, isolate dependencies, and seamlessly integrate APIs can significantly enhance productivity.